Larry Day: Early career

+After graduation, Day worked for a frame business with former classmates Robert and Barbara Kulicke, and started a short-lived silkscreen greeting card business called Hanco-Piday, with Bertha Hanstein (later known professionally as Bertha Leonard), Iris Cohen, and Phyllis Pittigoff.
+The company's name included a piece from each of their names.
+By 1955, Day was president of the Cheltenham Art Center, a role he held until 1958.
+There, he helped organize and lead the Center's theater group, participating in and directing productions including Thornton Wilder’s The Merchant of Yonkers and William Inge’s Picnic.

-Throughout the 1950s, Day had many successful exhibitions.
+Throughout the 1950s, Day had several exhibitions.
 His work was represented by private dealer Pearl Fox and by Dubin Galleries, both in Philadelphia.
 He was also included in the Pennsylvania Academy of the Fine Arts annual exhibitions.
 He began his teaching career with high school students at Abraham Lincoln High School (1951–1952) and Germantown High School (spring 1953).
-In the fall of 1953, he was invited to join the faculty of the Philadelphia Museum School of Art (later known as the Philadelphia College of Art, and eventually the University of the Arts now shuttered, where he taught until 1988).
-There, he taught painting, drawing, and art theory, working alongside colleagues including Edna Andrade, Paul Froelich, Franz Kline, and Benton Spruance.
+In the fall of 1953, he was invited to join the faculty of the Philadelphia Museum School of Art (later known as the Philadelphia College of Art, and eventually the University of the Arts, now shuttered, where he taught until 1988).
+There, he taught painting, drawing, and art theory.

 Day made his first of several trips to Europe in 1952, on the maiden voyage of the SS United States, arriving in Southampton, England.
 He then stayed in Paris and visited Provence, London, the Netherlands, and Belgium.
-During this time he made are in his hotel room and drew from life models at the Académie de la Grande Chaumiere.
+During this time, he made art in his hotel room and drew from life models at the Académie de la Grande Chaumière.

 In the early 1950s, Day created figurative paintings, prints, and drawings.
-By the mid-1950s, however, his work shifted toward Abstract Expressionism, which was gaining prominence at the time.
-He frequently traveled to New York City, where he associated with the Abstract Expressionist circle at the Cedar Tavern, including Franz Kline, Charles Cajori, John Ferren, Philip Guston, and Mercedes Matter.
+By the mid-1950s, however, his work shifted toward abstract expressionism, which was gaining prominence at the time.
+He frequently traveled to New York City, where he associated with the abstract expressionist circle at the Cedar Tavern, including Franz Kline, Charles Cajori, John Ferren, Philip Guston, and Mercedes Matter.
 By the mid-1950s, his work was represented by Parma Gallery in New York.
 In 1958, he also began exhibiting at Gallery 1015, directed by Gladys Myers in Wyncote, Pennsylvania.
 That same year, he co-founded the Interlocutors, a discussion group composed of members from diverse professions, which met monthly at the University of Pennsylvania.
 Scenes from the Interlocutors’ annual dinner parties would later appear in many of Day's drawings and paintings.